CamDavidsonPilon/lifelines/docs/Survival Analysis intro.rst

        9.41  10.
 10.]

-Furthermore, if we instead simply took the mean of *all* observed lifespans, including the current lifespans of right-censored instances, we would *still* be underestimating the true average lifespan.
+Furthermore, if we instead simply took the mean of *all* lifespans, including the current lifespans of right-censored instances, we would *still* be underestimating the true average lifespan.
 Below we plot the actual lifetimes of all instances (recall we do not see this